on a Non-Theistic Spirituality

 Essence takes on different forms, textures and colours depending on the particular aspect that is visible.
 Sometimes it feels like a river of mercury, sometimes like a flood of molten gold, sometimes like a still deep black lake, sometimes like a ball of lead or iron, sometimes like a glowing emerald radiance, and sometimes like a pure, clear diamond rotating slowly within the infinite luminous dark space of my heart.

 Each time I experience an aspect of Essence I feel a bedrock certainty about what it is and what it represents.
-I feel the connection it holds between my individual being and the Absolute because Essence is a pure expression of both the personal and the Absolute.
+I feel the connection it holds between my individual being and the Absolute because it is itself an expression of the Absolute.
 More than anything, I feel a sense of the sacred expressed in the particular quality of the Essence itself: Love, Joy, Strength, Will, Compassion, Peace, Value, Merging Unity – the sense of sacredness flows with all of them.

 I see my True Self as a diamond composed of all of these Essential qualities, with each of the aspects a facet through which I view my reality at any moment.
 I consider this Essential "diamond" to be my soul.
 Is it eternal as souls are said to be?
 I strongly suspect that linear time is an illusion so the use of the word eternal in this context seems inaccurate.
 To me the diamond feels Absolute, so I guess that's close.